fifth-postulate/parser-combinators/articles/java-magazine/index.md

     }
 }
 ```

+- D: Wait, I am actually returning a function!
-- G: Yes!
+- G: That is what functional programming is all about.
 - D: My head hurts a little, and it's late now, lets get some rest and continue tomorrow?
 - G: Okay!
 Goodnight!

 ## Part two: combining parsers

-- G: Hi Daan, brotha from another motha, how did you sleep?
+- G: Hi Daan, are you well rested, ready to go?
-- D: Wazzaap, I was thinking about parsers.
+- D: I am well rested, thank you.
+I was dreaming about parsers.
 You mentioned that it would be nice to combine them.
 How does that work?

 - G: Well, lets say you have a parser for an 'A' and a parser for a 'B'.
 You want to have a parser that parses either 'A' or 'B'.
 - D: That would be nice.
 Would this work